 - Statement taking;

 All of the above are carried out in relation to suspected offenders, in accordance with the Police and Criminal Evidence Act 1984.

 The Council uses its own in-house solicitors to prosecute cases through the courts where it is believed that an offence might have been committed.
 The Council also issues formal cautions and administrative penalties in lieu of legal proceedings.

-The Anti-Fraud Unit works closely with officers from the Department of Work & Pensions (formerly the Benefits Agency) and other government agencies such as Inland Revenue, Customs and Excise and the Police.
+The Anti-Fraud Unit works closely with officers from the Department of Work & Pensions and other government agencies such as Her Majesty's Revenue and Customs (HMRC), Customs and Excise and the Police.

 Last Updated: Wednesday 4th September 2013